 Further, we have entered into an investor rights agreement with an affiliate of MacAndrews providing certain governance and registration rights.
+Pursuant to the investor rights agreement, we filed a shelf registration statement on Form S-3 in June 2019 to register certain shares previously issued to MacAndrews under the Letter Agreements.

-Future sales and issuances of our Class A common stock or rights to purchase Class A common stock, including pursuant to our equity incentive plans, the exercise of outstanding warrants or pursuant to the Loan Agreement or the December Letter Agreement, could result in additional dilution of the percentage ownership of our stockholders and could cause our stock price to fall.
+Future sales and issuances of our Class A common stock or rights to purchase Class A common stock, including pursuant to our equity incentive plans, the exercise of outstanding warrants or pursuant to the Loan Agreement or the December 2019 Letter Agreement, could result in additional dilution of the percentage ownership of our stockholders and could cause our stock price to fall.

 We expect that significant additional capital will be needed in the future to continue our planned operations.
 To the extent we raise additional capital by issuing equity securities, our stockholders may experience substantial dilution.
-We may sell Class A common stock, convertible securities or other equity securities, including under the December Letter Agreement and warrants issued to M&F Group, and such sales could result in substantial dilution to existing investors.
+We may sell Class A common stock, convertible securities or other equity securities, including under the December 2019 Letter Agreement and warrants issued to M&F Group, and such sales could result in substantial dilution to existing investors.